KEVIN SPENCER BIOGRAPHY

 WHAT IS HOCUS FOCUS?

-In 2015, Spencer collaborated with Dr. Susan O’Rourke to design and validate an assessment instrument for educators to measure student growth through the arts in five dimensions of learning: cognitive, motor, creativity/adaptability, oral expression, and social skills while developing creativity and flexible thinking.
+In 2015, Spencer collaborated with Dr. Susan O’Rourke to to design and investigate an assessment instrument for educators to measure student growth through the arts in five dimensions of learning: cognition, motor, communication, and social skills while developing creativity and flexible thinking.
 Hocus Focus Analytics is the capstone of that project and is the first assessment instrument developed to quantify learning through arts-integrated teaching methods.
 The paper, The Development and Psychometric Investigation of an Assessment Instrument for Educators, was accepted for publication and presentation at the 2017 American Educational Research Association conference.

 Through the medium of dramatic arts, students will learn how to follow multi-step and complex directions and organize tasks and movements; write a script; tell a story; perform appropriately; and include creative movement in their presentations.
 These promote contexts in which the student would play an active role in learning by engaging their attention, memory, and motivation.
 Peer mentoring and collaboration combined with teacher-modeling would play a fundamental role in this project.